varshinib10/Internship_Tasks-Codetech-/README.md

 This graph shows the relationship between house area and price.
 Bigger houses cost more, showing a direct relationship between area and price.

-Feature Importance (Bar Graph)

-This graph shows how much each feature affects house price prediction.
-Bathrooms are the most important factor influencing house prices in this model.

-Correlation Between Features (Heatmap)

-This heatmap shows relationships between all features.
-All features positively influence price, with area being the strongest predictor.

 <img width="640" height="480" alt="Image" src="https://github.com/user-attachments/assets/d3264ae6-8a1b-4438-b5b9-1a5a017af581" />